 This isn’t always useful, but worth a try.
 Some spammers also try to guess your email address based on other details such as social media username and all.
 So, it’s a good thing if you have a complex-looking email address with you.
 This way, you can get rid of being guessed by the spammer.
 If you are a professional, you can’t change the existing email address, but it makes sense for people who are still starting up.

-Tips to Avoid Spam Emails – Summing Up
+How to Get Rid of Spam Emails on Gmail – Summing Up